Last updated: April 29, 2026

 3. It Ignores the Receiver

-Despite these nuances, xT remains the single best metric for evaluating playmaking performance outside of the final shot.
+Despite these nuances, expected threat football analysis remains the single best metric for evaluating playmaking performance outside of the final shot.

 Final Thoughts